Skype: Post-acquisition

 In February 2017, Microsoft announced plans to discontinue its Skype Wi-Fi service globally.
 The application was delisted, and the service itself became non-functional from 31 March 2017.
 On 5 June 2017, Microsoft announced its plans to revamp Skype with similar features to Snapchat, allowing users to share temporary copies of their photos and video files.
 In late June 2017, Microsoft rolled out their latest update for iOS, incorporating a revamped design and new third-party integrations, with platforms including Gfycat, YouTube, and UpWorthy.
 It was not well-received, with numerous negative reviews and complaints that the new client broke existing functionality.
 Skype later removed this "makeover".
 In December 2017, Microsoft added "Skype Interviews", a shared code editing system for those wishing to hold job interviews for programming roles.

 In April 2017, Microsoft eventually moved the service from a peer-to-peer to a central server based system, enabling cloud-based storage of text messages/pictures and temporary 30-day storage of videos/file attachments/voice messages/call recordings.
 It also adjusted the user interfaces of apps to make text-based messaging more prominent than voice calling.
 Skype for Windows, iOS, Android, Mac and Linux all received significant visual overhauls at this time.
 Users with legacy Skype accounts were able to retain their usernames, while new users are no longer able to manually choose a username.
 New user registrations associated with a Microsoft account were assigned a username with a live: prefix followed by an autogenerated alphanumeric string.

 In 2019, Skype was declared the sixth most-downloaded mobile app of the decade, from 2010 to 2019.

-In an interview with The Verge in February 2025, Microsoft announced that Skype would be retired on 5 May 2025, to be replaced with the free version of Microsoft Teams.
+In February 2025, Microsoft announced that Skype would be retired on 5 May 2025, to be replaced with the free version of Microsoft Teams.